 This Drama Is Fiction: My year on the other side.

-What was six weeks in Seoul and one year in Kyoto, Japan.
+What happened in six weeks in Seoul, one year in Kyoto and three months in Spain.

 Check out my gel nail art tumblr!

 Ah, I spent so long last night trying to fix the mistake in my ticket but it’s one of those errors that you can’t change.
 And they won’t let you use the ticket if there’s a mistake in your name.

 Thank god for once in my life I chose the pay at the convenience store option so I could cancel the flight for free.